Posidonia Shale: Geology

-The Posidonia Shale was originally referred to as the Schwarzjura lias was first recovered from the Franconian Jura, that borders to the northeast on the Obermainisches Hügelland and the Oberpfälzisch-Obermainisches Hügelland, tectonically part of the Faulkschollenland.
-The Franconian Jura rocks recovered are west of the Saxothuringian basement bordering the Franconian Line.
-It is recovered laterally extensive within Germany belonging to the early Toarcian Central European Epicontinental Basin, that evolved gradually from low tophography tidal flat to floodplains to a shallow shelf sea with intermittent N connection with the Viking Corridor and the Proto-Atlantic Ocean and with the Tethys Ocean towards the S, that filled with seawater the area, subdivided in several subasins with heterogeneous conditions and biotas, from the Netherlands to the Tirol Area.
-The CEB stablished a relatively shallow transcontinental seaway between the Tethyan and Boreal Arctic Sea biota, thus mixing cold and hot waters.
-In the Mesozoic was marked by the breakup of Pangea during the Late Triassic, what led to the appearance of the early Atlantic connecting with the Boreal waters of the Panthalassa Ocean, and several marine to continental subasins locally.
-The CEB was part of the Laurasian continental-marine shelf that, resting over the Keuper, slowly openened towards the southeast into the deeper Tethys Ocean.
-With the flooding in the Early Jurassic by marine waters, several islands, submarine sills, and deeper subbasins developed, what contributed and controlled the evolution of the paleocurrents.
+The Posidonia Shale was originally referred to as the Black Jurassic.
+It was first covered by the Franconian Jura, which borders the northeast on the Obermainisches Hügelland and the Oberpfälzisch-Obermainisches Hügelland, and is tectonically part of the Faulkschollenland.
+The cover of Franconian Jura rocks lies west of the Saxothuringian basement and borders the Franconian Line.
+Throughout Germany, it is covered by the early Toarcian Central European Epicontinental Basin (CEB) that gradually evolved from a low topography tidal flat, to floodplains, to a shallow shelf sea.
+The sea intermittently connected with the Viking Corridor and the Proto-Atlantic Ocean in the north, and with the Tethys Ocean towards the south.
+This filled the area between the Netherlands and Tyrol with seawater and subdivided it into several sub-basins with differing conditions and biotas.
+The CEB also established a relatively shallow transcontinental seaway between the Tethyan and the Boreal Arctic Sea biota, thus mixing cold and hot waters.
+The Mesozoic was marked by the breakup of Pangaea during the Late Triassic, which led to the early Atlantic Ocean connecting with the Boreal waters of the Panthalassa Ocean, and several local marine and continental sub-basins.
+The CEB was part of the Laurasian continental-marine shelf that rested over the Keuper and slowly opened towards the southeast into the deeper Tethys Ocean.
+This Early Jurassic marine flooding lead to the development of paleocurrents.

-Towards the W is determined by the north–south Kilberg Fault of the Keilberg Rift, the main fault in the Regensburg Basin.
-Developed by the sinking of the southern German Jura Plateau during the Miocene, it separates the higher, older crystallization of the Moldanubian Basement from the Lower Jurassic chalk complex of the eastern Franconian Jura.
-During the late Pliensbachian, the zone became a relatively narrow, flat deposit area which flooded during the early Toarcian and reemerged during the Bifrons substage with a changing coastline, thanks to rhythmic uplifts and subsidence of older Paleozoic and Triassic siliciclastic deposits from the east.
-The granites and gneisses resulting from crystallization were eroded from the Paleozoic exposures on the east, and were deposited on the Jurassic prograded alluvial nearshore sandstone that evolved gradually into the Bajocian layers.
+Towards the west is the north–south Kilberg Fault of the Keilberg Rift, the main fault in the Regensburg Basin.
+Developed by the sinking of the southern German Jura Plateau during the Miocene, it separates the higher, older crystalline Moldanubian Basement from the Lower Jurassic chalk complex of the eastern Franconian Jura.
+During the late Pliensbachian, the zone became a relatively narrow, flat deposit area that flooded during the early Toarcian.
+It reemerged during the Bifrons substage with a changing coastline, thanks to rhythmic uplifts and subsidences of older Paleozoic and Triassic siliciclastic deposits from the east.
+The granites and gneisses produced by the slow magma crystallization were eroded from the Paleozoic exposures on the east, and the resulting siliciclastic sediments were deposited on the Jurassic prograded alluvial nearshore sandstone that evolved gradually into the Bajocian layers.
 The slopes of the area are partially covered by till, soliflucted rubble and loess from the Würm glaciation.